LOST IN COLORS

 The "tactile" sense that Razili's works inspire, emerges from the application of the color on the surface which appears as a pure "smeared" pigment similar to when you spread a frosting to cover the surface of a cake.
 The sense of touch and taste are immediately alerted by the first approach to the works; the reference to European Arte Povera is given by the rough base made of old woods that are found and collected in the surrounding nature, conveys the roughness of experience, and at the same time that idea of warmth that can only be old found things.
 As in the works of the Belgian artist Marc Angeli, the side of the work is left "uncovered"; the old wood is left free to breathe, acquires a new life, a rediscovered life, a "rediscovered time" of Proustian memory, but its front, its largest surface, is covered with paint, as if to underline a desire to protect it from the external events.

-one hand relates to the surrounding space and dialogues with it, on the other, it attracts the viewer through the immersion that pure color offers to multiple and individual readings that are dreamlike glimpses of imaginary worlds that are inviting us in, if only we could allow ourselves to be transported “inside” the color.
+A three-dimensional work that on the one hand relates to the surrounding space and dialogues with it, on the other, it attracts the viewer through the immersion that pure color offers to multiple and individual readings that are dreamlike glimpses of imaginary worlds that are inviting us in, if only we could allow ourselves to be transported “inside” the color.
 It is a concentration in color as purity of vision and an absolute experiential relationship with it.

 The vocabulary common to the two artists is essentially the all-encompassing sensorial experience that color can induce in the viewer.
 In our society which is pervaded by color, we use it as an immediate and direct means of communication – color to heal the mind, color to relax, color as an identity of race, of political affiliation, of social condemnation, of marginalization, of struggle and identification, but also color to celebrate, to rejoice, to express sadness.